noodleSynth/Oeuvres/README.md

 Whats an [Oeuvre?](https://www.oxfordreference.com/view/10.1093/oi/authority.20110803100246262#:~:text=The%20French%20word%20for%20a,writer's%20principal%20work%20or%20masterpiece.)

+Very much a work in progress.
+Let me know what you think of it sofar
 ## Motivation
 I need a way to keep track of the things I do.
 This project serves exactly that purpose.